-The first step towards improving your financial situation isn’t making more money.
-It isn’t even getting into the habit of saving.
+The first step towards improving your financial situation is making more money, you might consider going into a career site to look for some job applications but this isn’t even getting into the habit of saving.
 Before you can do anything about your financial situation, you first must learn how to manage money appropriately.
 Read on to learn the basics of good financial management.

 Listen to logic, not emotion; keep calm and avoid making decisions due to panic or excessive excitement.
 Starting with small accounts can make it easier to keep emotions in check.
 If you keep your cool when making decisions, you will have an easier time following your initial plan consistently and meeting the goals you set for yourself.